Jason Stollsteimer: The Hounds Below

 released a self-titled EP in 2011 and released their debut album, You Light Me Up In the Dark, in 2012.

-PONYSHOW
+Ponyshow

-Stollsteimer also became the frontman for PONYSHOW, which he established in 2014 with two of his former Von Bondies bandmates, Don Blum and Leann Banks.
-They released the songs "Folks" and "Yeah, My Ears" in 2014.
+Stollsteimer also became the frontman for Ponyshow, which he established in 2014 with two of his former Von Bondies bandmates, Don Blum and Leann Banks.
+They released the songs "Folks" and "Yeah, My Ears" in 2014, along with "Zzebras" in 2017.